bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 If you do not wish to activate Service Point Watcher, specify the interval to *"0"*.

 Click *"SAVE"*
-Once saved, Service Point Watcher will be activated and will start to poll to the CI according to the polling intervals.
+Once saved, Service Point Watcher will activate and will retrieve the necessary information from the CI.
+Once it retrieves the necessary information from the CI, it will start to poll to the service points according to the polling intervals.
 If you wish to deactivate Service Point Watcher, specify the interval to *"0"* and save in the *DNS Edge Configuration* tab.

 2. **Service Point List**